 1. PetSpy Dog Training Shock Collar — Best Overall

-The PetSpy Dog Training Shock Collar is our best overall choice because it has eight stimulation levels and four training modes: continuous shock, 1-second shock, vibration, and beep.
+The PetSpy Dog Training Shock Collar is our pick for the best hunting dog shock collar overall because it has eight stimulation levels and four training modes: continuous shock, 1-second shock, vibration, and beep.
 This allows you to choose the best training mode for your dog.
 The remote is easy to use, even when you’re not looking at it, and allows you to train two dogs at once.
 The collar has a 1,100-yard range, which gives you plenty of distance while hunting.
 It’s also waterproof.
 This system is suitable for dogs from 10 to 140 pounds.
 You can also charge both the remote and the collar at the same time.
 This system also includes a dog training guide and video.

 The shock function on some collars stops working after a short time.